Adoration 4 Adventure’s local guide for visitors to Buenos Aires, Argentina by A4A guest writer, Ivana Leturia.

 Planning a trip to South America?
 Read highlights of South America from travelers.

 Top 5 places to visit

 5. Avenida 9 de Julio

 Take a stroll along 9 de Julio Avenue.
 It is the widest avenue in the world!
 Some buildings of interest located on this avenue are:

 - Colón Theatre – One of the world’s best opera houses, located in a beautiful building.
-I really suggest to do the guided tours.
+I really suggest doing the guided tours.

-- Obelisco – The icon of the city, located in the intersection with avenue Corrientes.
+- Obelisco – The icon of the city, located at the intersection with Avenue Corrientes.
 This is another nice street to stroll along and discover theaters and bookstores.

 4. Puerto Madero